Paz Palace (Palacio Paz) Tours and Tickets

 Today, the palace serves as the headquarters of the Military Officers’ Association social club and also houses the National Museum of Armaments.
 English-language tours are offered weekly, allowing visitors to get a sense of just how opulent the palace was, as it still contains much of its original furnishings and fixtures.

-Tours and Activities to Experience Paz Palace (Palacio Paz)
+Tours and Tickets to Experience Paz Palace (Palacio Paz)

 - Plaza San Martin